 - Working wireframes

-Now let’s look on product discovery in Agile team.
+Now let’s look at product discovery in the Agile team.

-Whole product discovery process is centred across cross-functional collaboration among Product, Design, and Engineering.
+The whole product discovery process is centered across cross-functional collaboration among Product, Design, and Engineering.
 And these are applied to Agile principles.

 Agile methods are usually utilized by software product teams.
 On the other hand, when working on a feature or an epic, the team has a clear idea of what they are going to deliver and what their value is.
 This helps them prioritize the most important parts of the project.

 We at Mad Devs successfully use Agile method to implement our projects.
 Specifically, we have chosen Atlassian’s Jira for efficient and transparent project management.

 So, there are some tips to successfully incorporate product discovery in Agile.

 Start with collaboration between the product manager, product designer/researcher, and engineers.
 Set some discovery sessions where the team could cooperate.

 Stakeholders are the people who can provide key information that can be used to inform the development of a potential problem or an idea.
 They and the product team should be involved in the product discovery process cycle: